namin/reflection-schemes/README.md

     - [x] quote
     - [x] get by key
     - [ ] update by key
+    - [ ] add sugar for get and update chains
   - [x] blocking process call
   - [ ] reify and reflect
+  - [ ] Q: semantics of re-entrancy?
 - [x] `jit`: jit for `imp`
   - [x] speculates on conditionals
 - [x] `os`: operating system